jmlb/llmevalforge/README.md

 The config file has the following keys:

 - evaluation_tasks: Lists tasks with their dataset files and parameters.
 In particular, the name of the task and the associated yaml file with the examples to assess the model.
 The path to the YAML file (`custom_tasks/summarization_ecommerce_tests.yaml`) that contains the dataset and parameters for the summarization evaluation.
-The value of `requires_eval` is to determine if the test requires evaluation or not: for example an inference speed wouldn't require an evaluation of the candidate model.
+The value of `run_eval` is to determine if the test woudl run an evaluation of the output of the candidate model: for example an inference speed wouldn't require an evaluation of the candidate model.

 - candidate_model: Defines the model to be evaluated, including its module, class, and parameters.
 The provided configuration file defines parameters for using a candidate model in the `langchain_community.llms` module, specifically the `Ollama` class.
 The model used is `llama3.2:3b-instruct-fp16`, which is likely a 3-billion-parameter instruction-tuned version of the Llama model using half-precision (fp16) for efficiency.
 The `temperature` parameter is set to 0, meaning the model will produce deterministic outputs, and `num_predict` is set to 600, likely indicating the maximum token length for predictions.
 This setup is optimized for precise and controlled text generation.